These general Terms and Conditions of use (hereinafter referred to as "the T&Cs") govern the relationship between:

-Herein, “Payment Service Provider" or "PSP" is the company, approved by the ACPR (Autorité de Contrôle Prudentiel et de Résolution), that has been mandated by ConnectAID for financial transfers relating to donations.
+Herein, “Payment Service Providers" or "PSPs" are the companies, approved by the ACPR (Autorité de Contrôle Prudentiel et de Résolution), that have been mandated by ConnectAID and/or its nonprofit partners for financial transfers relating to donations.

-“Partner Organizations" or "Beneficiary Organizations" are the Non-Governmental Organizations (NGOs), International Organizations, associations, foundations and other non-profit structures that are partners of the platform accessible at https://ConnectAID.com and that hold a payment account through the platform and its PSP in order to receive donations.
+“Partner Organizations" or "Beneficiary Organizations" are the Non-Governmental Organizations (NGOs), International Organizations, associations, foundations and other non-profit structures that are partners of the platform accessible at https://ConnectAID.com and that hold a payment account through the platform and the PSPs in order to receive donations.

 Hereinafter, “Partners" are considered the legal entities that enter into a contract with ConnectAID, in accordance with their main activity, for the purpose of using the platform to advertise their mission, activities, specific projects or events, the financing of one or more projects, and the collection of donations and/or public information.

-The "International Solidarity Network" is the platform accessible at https://ConnectAID.com which allows ConnectAID Partners to present ongoing development projects, to communicate the evolution of these projects, and to inform their audience.
-The platform further allows Partners to coordinate between humanitarian actors on concrete actions, to offer, in partnership with ConnectAID, other services such as solidarity trips, to collect donations, to sponsor the social network initiated by ConnectAID; and to allow Members to support projects or Partners’ missions.
+The "International Solidarity Network" is the platform accessible at https://ConnectAID.com which allows ConnectAID Partners to present their nonprofits and ongoing development projects, to communicate the evolution of these projects, and to inform their audience about updates.
+The platform further allows Partners to coordinate between humanitarian actors on concrete actions, to offer, in partnership with ConnectAID, other services such as solidarity trips and others, to collect donations, to sponsor the social network initiated by ConnectAID; and to allow Members to support projects or Partners’ missions.
 Within the framework of the International Solidarity Network, ConnectAID, along with its technical and financial partners, provide Partner Organizations with services that enable communication on the network and help finance projects related to one or more of the 17 Sustainable Development Goals (SDGs) as set by the international community.